 When most people think of application systems, they think mainly of the presentation layer.
 Unfortunately, this layer represents a small portion of the effort involved in building application systems.

-This diagrams is a "logical" representation of an application system.
-When a system is physically implemented, application system components can be physically deployed on different computer systems.
+This diagram on this page is a "logical" representation of an application system.
+When a system is implemented, application system components can be physically deployed on different computer systems.

 For example, the presentation of the web page you are looking at is being handled by your computer or mobile device.
-The logic required to consolidate and communicate the visual objects that it needs is occurring on a web server located in Austin, Texas.
+The logic required to consolidate and communicate the visual objects that it needs is occurring on a web server located in Virginia USA.